EnnioEnnio/EnnioEnnio/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 **I'm currently working on two exciting projects:**
+🔭 **Currently Working On:**

-- At German Deep Tech Quantum: I engage in the intricate world of FinTech as a working student, focusing on algorithmic, market-neutral trading supported by machine learning with digital assets.
-My role involves hands-on data and software engineering tasks and extends to supporting strategic project identification and market analysis, as well as funding acquisition.
+- **German Deep Tech Quantum:** Engaging in algorithmic trading and market analysis for FinTech innovations, focusing on machine learning with digital assets.
+My role spans from data and software engineering to strategic project support.
-- At Mount Sinai Health System New York (via Hasso-Plattner-Institute): I am part of a pioneering team developing an interactive assistant that translates natural language into SQL, executes it on a database containing electronic health records (EHR), and analyzes the results for the users.
-This project aims to simplify healthcare data accessibility for medical professionals, enhancing their decision-making by providing a chat-like interface to interact with the Mount Sinai Data Warehouse.
+- **Mount Sinai Health System New York (via Hasso-Plattner-Institute):** Developing an interactive assistant that converts natural language queries into SQL, executes these queries and interprets the results.
+This tool aims to simplify access to healthcare data for medical professionals and medical students, enhancing their access to the Mount Sinai Data Warehouse.

 🌱 **What I'm Learning:**

-Every project brings new challenges and unique learning opportunities.
-Currently, I am deepening my knowledge in large language models for natural language processing and exploring advanced data engineering techniques within the financial sector.
-Additionally, I am focusing on improving my skills in writing larger software projects, emphasizing high-quality code and robust software engineering practices.
+- Advancing my expertise in machine learning, natural language processing with large language models and Application Deployment.
+- Exploring data engineering techniques in the financial sector and improving my software project skills for high-quality code and robust practices.